SarthakMakhija/tech-lessons-posts/content/en/blog/refactoring_mindset/index.md

 While the method isn’t long in terms of the number of lines, it could certainly be broken down further.
 A method like this could be considered a [long method](https://refactoring.guru/smells/long-method) because, even though the number of lines is small, it might be hiding other potential smells that are not clearly visible.
+A method that can be further decomposed is often referred to as a [long method](https://refactoring.guru/smells/long-method).

 The show method directly accesses the private fields of the `Task` class, which violates encapsulation and leads to [inappropriate intimacy](https://refactoring.guru/smells/inappropriate-intimacy) between classes.
-This is problematic because a class should have the freedom to change the internal structure (/type) of its fields without affecting other parts of the code.
+This is problematic because a class should have the freedom to change the internal structure (/data-type) of its fields without affecting other parts of the code.
 In other words, a class should expose behaviors that operate on its internal data rather than allowing external access to its internal state.
 This aligns with the **Tell, Don’t Ask** principle: tell the object what to do, don’t ask for its internal state.